H-Toukan/Meaning-Cloud-API/README.md

 1. Open a terminal.

 2. Navigate to the directory where the script is located.

-3. Make the script executable if needed:
+3. Make sure you have jq installed on your system:

     ```bash
+    sudo apt-get install jq
+    ```

+4. Make the script executable if needed:

+    ```bash
     chmod +x meaningcloud.sh
     ```

-4. Run the script:
+5. Run the script:

     ```bash
     ./meaningcloud.sh
     ```

-5. Follow the on-screen prompts to choose the API and provide necessary input.
+6. Follow the on-screen prompts to choose the API and provide necessary input.

 ## API Options